About Us

 Säde Haveri has been working with data for 17 years.
 She has worked in various expert and architect roles, wherever data and its users meet.
 In recent years, Säde has focused particularly on data governance and data catalogs.
 Her day job is as the Data Governance Manager at Relex Solutions.
 She also works as a freelancer and is a board member of DAMA Finland.

-This Is How We Do It
+This Is How We DID It

 Call to Action!

-See you in October!
+See you in 2025!

 Antti Rask